act-rules/act-rules.github.io/_rules/links-identical-name-equivalent-purpose-b20e66.md

     passed: further testing needed
     inapplicable: further testing needed wcag20:2.4.4: # Link Purpose (In Context) (A)
 secondary: This success criterion is **less strict** than this rule.
 This is because the rule does not consider the context of the link.
-This is why some of the failed examples may not satisfy this success criterion.
+Some of the failed examples satisfy this success criterion.
 input_aspects:
   - Accessibility Tree
   - DOM Tree